teuben/hi-observe/things_to_try.md

 1. For the example spectrum in cell [4], can you zoom in a bit by looking at the signal near 0 (the baseline).

+2. How does the spectrum NOW look.
+Use the HI.lst() function in cell [5] to see the LST, and get a new spectrum in cell [6]

-2. Compare the spectrum from the LAB and BL (the default) surveys at the same location in the sky.
+3. Compare the spectrum from the LAB and BL (the default) surveys at the same location in the sky.
    What's the most obvious difference?
 How could you better compare them.

-3. Plot a spectrum at the galactic center:  use the coordinate conversion plot (the last page in https://greenbankobservatory.org/wp-content/uploads/2018/02/40-manual.pdf) and find the RA (LST) and DEC of the galactic center.
+4. Plot a spectrum at the galactic center:  use the coordinate conversion plot (the last page in https://greenbankobservatory.org/wp-content/uploads/2018/02/40-manual.pdf) and find the RA (LST) and DEC of the galactic center.

-4. Plot spectra at some selected points in (RA,DEC).
+5. Plot spectra at some selected points in (RA,DEC).
 Look at the (GLON,GLAT) coordinates and make a table of the peaks and velocities where the peaks occur, e.g. (I'm completely making numbers)

        # RA h/m/s DEC   GLON GLAT   PEAK  PEAK_LOCATIONS